irworkshop/accountability_datacleaning/state/nc/expends/docs/nc_expends_diary.md

 > disclosure and compliance.

 > The state’s Campaign Reporting Act applies to:
 >
 > -   all candidates for public office;
 > -   all political party groups and political action committees;
 > -   all groups organized to support or oppose a referendum;
 > -   every person or group participating in activities that support or
 >     oppose the nomination or election of one or more clearly
 >     identified candidates, or a political party or a referendum.

 ### Download

+\*2022 update:The last data update was performed on 2020-04-28, so the new update starts from 2020-04-29 to 2022-10-10.

-To download the data, perform a [Transaction Entity Search](https://cf.ncsbe.gov/CFTxnLkup/) for type “Expenditure” from 2008-01-01 to 2020-04-28.
+To download the data, perform a [Transaction Entity Search](https://cf.ncsbe.gov/CFTxnLkup/) for type “Expenditure” from 2008-01-01 to 2022-10-14.

 > This page allows for searching through the NC SBoE Campaign Finance
 > database of transactions that committees have received (Receipts) or